Exploration and Incentives in Reinforcement Learning: Introduction

 \section{Introduction}

 How do you incentivize self-interested agents to \emph{explore} when they prefer to \emph{exploit}?
 We revisit the tradeoff between exploration and exploitation, \ie between costly acquisition of information and using this information to make good near-term decisions.
 While algorithmic aspects of this tradeoff have been extensively studied in machine learning and adjacent disciplines, we focus on its economic aspects.
 We consider a population of self-interested agents which collectively face the exploration-exploitation tradeoff.
 The agents should explore for the sake of the common good, yet any given agent is not inherently incentivized to suffer the costs of exploration for the sake of helping others.
 As a result, exploration may happen very slowly, or not at all.
 This can be remedied by an online platform such as a recommendation system, which may wish to balance exploration and exploitation.
 Such platform can only provide information and recommendations, but cannot force the agents to comply.
 However, the platform may aggregate information from many agents in the past, and control what is disclosed to agents in the future.
 This information asymmetry provides the platform with leverage to incentivize exploration.
-Designing recommendation algorithms that incentivize exploration has been studied previously, starting from \cite{Kremer-JPE14,Che-13}, under the name \emph{incentivized exploration}.
-All prior work focuses on a basic exploration problem in which each agent acts once, and her actions do not affect the outcomes for actions chosen in the future. \footnote{Absent incentives, this problem is known as \emph{multi-armed bandits}.}
+Designing recommendation algorithms that incentivize exploration has been studied previously, starting from \citep{Kremer-JPE14,Che-13}; we will refer to this work as \emph{incentivized exploration}.
+All prior work focuses on a basic exploration problem in which each agent acts once, and her actions do not affect the outcomes for actions chosen in the future.
+(If all agents are controlled by an algorithm, this problem is known as \emph{multi-armed bandits}.)

 We initiate the study of incentives in much more complex exploration problems that arise in reinforcement learning (RL).
 Each agent has multiple interactions with the environment.
 The chosen actions have a persistent effect: there is \emph{state} which is probabilistically affected by the agent's actions and in turn affects the agent's rewards for these actions.
 A standard abstraction for such interactions is a Markov Decision Process (\emph{MDP}), which posits that the effect of the past is completely summarized by the current state.
 We follow the paradigm of \emph{episodic RL}: each agent faces a fresh copy of the same MDP, constituting one ``episode" of the problem.
 This MDP is not known in advance, but may be approximately learned over multiple episodes.
 RL algorithms choose the course of action in a particular episode (usually called a \emph{policy}), and adjust this policy from one episode to another so as to balance exploration and exploitation.
 However, in our problem, called \emph{incentivized RL}, it is the agents themselves who control the choice of policies, whereas an algorithm can only issue recommendations, leveraging the information asymmetry discussed above.